NEW & updated information for getting a Canadian Working Holiday Visa in 2019!

 Getting a longer-term visa like the IEC visa is never cheap.

-Having said that I do think the price of the Canada working holiday visa is pretty reasonable.
+Having said that I do think the price of the Canada working holiday visa from the UK is pretty reasonable.
 Before you apply for a work permit in Canada then make sure you can afford the following Canada visa fees.